 I first heard it whispered about in the cozy kitchen of The Doctor's House Hostel in Sarajevo, where I heard whispered in the kitchen that there was a 'hippie tea shop.'

 Čajdžinica Džirlo is near the Ottoman fountain in Baščaršija, the old town market.

 One girl grabbed my map and the place was pointed out and circled.
 "It's awesome," she said, "You have to go."
 I did go, and it was awesome.

 Finding Čajdžinica Džirlo

-You can’t miss this spot.
-If you start at Sebilj, which is an old Ottoman fountain in the middle of Baščaršija and a common meeting point, you only need cross the street north and stick diagonally to your right, where you’ll begin ascending up a hilly street called Kovači.
+You can't miss this spot.
+If you start at Sebilj, which is an old Ottoman fountain in the middle of Baščaršija and a common meeting point, you only need to cross the street north and stick diagonally to your right, where you'll begin ascending up a hilly street called Kovači.

 The friendly owners of Čajdžinica Džirlo

 The second time I visited the tea house, it took me a moment to find the entrance because a crowd of school kids was blocking the way.
 They were surrounding a man sitting on a bench out front, asking him for autographs and taking his picture.
 Shrugging, I went inside.